 Here’s a handy chart infographic of all the countries I’ve mentioned:

 So, if you are looking to stay for 4 to 6 months, a year, or even indefinitely abroad, these countries are your best bet!
 For more information or info on other countries’ tourist visas, check out this complete list of visa requirements and lengths for US citizens worldwide.
-If you are looking for ways to work and travel not necessarily as a tourist, check out my post 5 Ways to Work Abroad.
-Or if you are under 30 years old, you might like Working Holiday Visas: A Beginner’s Guide.
-However you do it, I recommend traveling long-term at least once!
+Whether as a tourist, digital nomad, or even working or studying abroad, I definitely recommend traveling long-term at least once!